Sector14/acorn-electron-core/acorn_electron/sdcard/readme.txt

 As with the original electron, capslock is toggled via shift+capslock, whilst holding capslock will result in the function key, i.e capslock+e will output "ELSE"

+# Core Status

+The core boots to the Basic prompt in mode 6 with keyboard support.

+This is however a work in progress and missing several key features:

+  - Modes 0 through 5
+  - Colour Palettes
+  - Cassette/data loading
+  - Sound